DavidPratt89/DavidPratt89.github.io/README.md

 ![HACKER CATS!](https://media.tenor.com/yQ6QlIyJf-EAAAAC/cats-computer.gif)

   # **[Instagram]([url](https://www.instagram.com/accidentalretox/))**
-  Go ahead and follow if you like pictures of my cat.
+  Go ahead and follow if you want to see pictures of my cat.

 This site was built using [GitHub Pages](https://pages.github.com/).